kaievns/the-log/posts/tech/this-site.md

 SvelteKit is very inline with the o/g Svelte and meaningfully extends on it.
 The net result is that you have a very sensible, standards based web applications development setup that covers probably 95% of use cases out of the box.
 Which is frankly very refreshing to see those days.

-To produces this web-site, which is basically a blogging platform, the only things I really had to install were a markdown processor and tailwind.
+To create this web-site, which is basically a blogging platform, the only things I really had to install were a markdown processor and tailwind.
 And I probably didn't need the last one, I just like it.
 Everything else, routing, data fetching, and a very sensible container/components segregation setup were provided out of the box.

 ## What about Tailwind?